thesofproject/sof-bin/README.md

 sudo ./install.sh v1.N.x/v1.N-rcM
 ```

-The go.sh script still applies to older releases.
+The go.sh and install.sh for pre-v1.7 releases have been deleted,
+you can find them in the history.

 You don't have to use install.sh, you can use any recursive copy of
 your preference.
 This is all what install.sh does, example with v1.7.x/v1.7: